clinwiki-org/GraphqlReactTemplate/README.md

 # Clinwiki MailMerge

-Is a runtime template system which introspects on your graphql server and generates fragments from your templates no visitors to your site are never over-requesting data.
+A runtime template system which introspects on your graphql server and generates fragments from the templates.
+The template editor lets the user see available graphql data and form a dynamic template and corresponding fragment minimizing traffic to the graphql server while providing maximum flexability.

 # Versions